Go to the page content

 Is it possible to have a higher BMI and be healthy?

-Typically, people suffering from obesity present a variety of health conditions collectively known as metabolic syndrome.
+Typically, people suffering from obesity present a variety of health conditions collectively known as metabolic syndrome14.

-Screening for metabolic syndrome is recommended for the majority of people with higher BMIs.
+Screening for metabolic syndrome is recommended for the majority of people with higher BMIs2.

-This involves looking for the metabolic risk factors associated with obesity, including the following:
+This involves looking for the metabolic risk factors associated with obesity, including the following2:

 • Waist circumference